gwastro/pycbc/docs/tmpltbank.rst

 The method presented here follows the method described in Harry et al. (2009) and calculates matches using a metric (in this case the F2 or R2F4 metrics).
-An alternative code "sBank" (which hopefully can be migrated into this module??) is available for creating banks of stochastically generated signals with or without a metric.
+An alternative code "sBank" (which hopefully can be migrated into this module??) can doe stochastic template bank generation with or without a metric.
 In the absence of a metric it uses the method introduced in Babak (2008) and used in Ajith (2012) and Privitera (2013) to compute distances between points by generating both waveforms and calculating an explicit overlap.